WordPress/gutenberg/packages/eslint-plugin/docs/rules/i18n-no-placeholders-only.md

 # Prevent using only placeholders in translatable strings (i18n-no-placeholders-only)

-Translatable strings that consist of nothing but a placeholder are rather pointless and not really translatable.
+Translatable strings that consist of nothing but a placeholder cannot be translated.

 ## Rule details